When will schools have students back in classrooms?

 Is the District requiring testing?

 SLCUSD staff is proactively tested for COVID-19 every two months.
-Students are not required to be proactively tested.
-All individuals who show symptoms of illness are encouraged to stay home and seek testing.
+Students are not required to be proactively tested unless participating in certain sports at the secondary level.
+All individuals who show symptoms of illness should stay home and seek testing.
 Health-related questions should be directed to healthcare professionals.
 To return to campus after having symptoms of illness, there must be a negative test result/doctor’s note, significantly improved symptoms, and no fever for 24 hours without medication.

 What happens if a student or staff is in close contact with someone who tested positive for COVID-19?

-The student or staff who has been within 6 feet and had more than 15 minutes of contact with someone who tested positive for COVID will be required to quarantine for 14 days.
+The student or staff who has been within 6 feet and had more than 15 minutes of contact with someone who tested positive for COVID will be required to quarantine for a minimum of 10 days.
 This is the same requirement for everyone in the public who is in close contact with someone who tests positive.
 Teachers will work with the family to provide continuous education while the student is in quarantine.

 What happens if the county moves to the purple tier?

-CDPH has provided guidance that if a school has already opened for in-person learning, they may continue in-person learning if the county goes back into the purple tier.
-Additional surveillance testing will be performed on all staff.
-This in part is to provide continuity for students and staff.
+CDPH has provided guidance that if a school has already opened for in-person learning, they may continue in-person learning if the county goes back into the Purple Tier.

 What should our family do if we are planning to travel?

 In concert with guidance from Public Health, anyone who travels will be reminded to follow the guidelines such as wearing a mask and maintaining physical distance.
-Families will be actively screening at home and we will be observing students at school for signs or symptoms of COVID.
+Families will be actively screening at home and students will be observed at school for signs or symptoms of COVID.
 Daily screening and enforcement of guidelines is essential for staff and students.
-SLCUSD encourages families to visit the CDC Website regarding Travel information and advisories.
+SLCUSD encourages families to visit the CDPH Travel Website and the CDC Website regarding Travel information and advisories.
 Communicate with your school regarding absences.

 Will there be competitive sports?